chesslab/chess-server/README.md

 | [cli/prod.php](https://github.com/chesslablab/chess-server/blob/master/cli/prod.php) | Secure WebSocket server. | Production. |

-Whether it is the development, the staging or the production flavor, you may want to add the following entry to your `/etc/hosts` file if running the WebSocket server on your localhost as per the `REACT_APP_WS_HOST` variable in the [react-chess/.env.example](https://github.com/chesslablab/react-chess/blob/master/.env.example) file.
+Whether it is the development, the staging or the production flavor, you may want to add the following entry to your `/etc/hosts` file if running the WebSocket server on your localhost along with [React Chess](https://github.com/chesslablab/react-chess) as per the `REACT_APP_WS_HOST` variable in the [react-chess/.env.example](https://github.com/chesslablab/react-chess/blob/master/.env.example) file.

 ```
 127.0.0.1       pchess.net